What is Medical Assisting? (MA)

 Credit Classes and Registration

-Registration for classes is completed by the Program Director for Medical Assisting.
+Registration for classes is completed by Health and Public Services.
 Students cannot self register for the Medical Assisting Program.
 Because certain criteria must be met before students can submit an application, students applying for the Medical Assisting Program must meet with an advisor before submitting the application.
-Applications are due July 1.
+Applications are due January 15th for the Spring program(evenings program) and July 1st for the Fall program (daytime program).
 An appointment with an advisor can be made by calling MCC's Call Center at 402-457-2400.

 Medical Assisting Application